 Type 1 Diabetes

-Multiple Sclerosis is Imcyse’s most advanced pre-clinical program.
+Imcyse’s Multiple Sclerosis (MS) development candidate, IMCY-0141, is currently studying patients in an adaptive phase 1 / 2 study.
 In cases of MS, the body’s own immune system attacks the central nervous system and causes damage, which slows or stops nerve transmission.
-Imcyse has developed an Imotope™ based on Myelin oligodendrocyte glycoprotein (MOG) to stop immune attacks to the central nervous system and thereby enable uninterrupted nerve transmission.
-The efficacy of the selected ImotopeTM has been demonstrated in two EAE pre-clinical models.
-Clinical studies are currently planned to begin in Q3 2021.
+Imcyse has developed an Imotope™ based on Myelin Oligodendrocyte Glycoprotein (MOG) to stop immune attacks to the central nervous system and thereby enable uninterrupted nerve transmission.
+The efficacy of IMCY-0141 has been demonstrated in several EAE pre-clinical models.

 The adaptive Phase 1 /2 clinical trial will evaluate the safety profile and recommended Phase 2 dose, as well as preliminary efficacy results, of IMCY-0141.

 Looking beyond T1D and MS, Imcyse has also initiated a pre-clinical studies in neuromyelitis optica spectrum disorder (NMOSD) and Celiac Disease.

 In the field of rheumatoid arthritis (RA), we have entered into a research collaboration and license agreement with Pfizer.

 Other early stage, preclinical programs include proof-of-concept studies in allergy, graft vs. host rejection, myasthenia gravis as well as in the prevention of immunogenicity in gene therapy using AAV-Vectors.